-Classification and Terminology, National Collections and Reporting within the National Health Board plays a central role in leadership and direction for national clinical coding – ensuring quality information is available for casemix, research, health service planning, evaluation and funding.
+Classification and Terminology, National Collections and Reporting within the Ministry of Health plays a central role in leadership and direction for national clinical coding – ensuring quality information is available for casemix, research, health service planning, evaluation and funding.

-New Zealand hospitals use the clinical coding classification developed by the World Health Organization and modified by the National Centre for Classification in Health (NCCH), Australia, called the International Statistical Classification of Diseases and Related Health Problems Tenth Revision, Australian Modification (ICD-10-AM), the Australian Classification of Health Intervention (ACHI) and Australian Coding Standards (ACS).
-The classification is regularly reviewed and revised in order to keep up to date with clinical terminology and medicine.
-In July 2014 ICD-10-AM/ACHI/ACS 8th Edition was implemented in New Zealand.
+New Zealand hospitals use the classification system developed by the World Health Organization and modified by permission for Australian Government purposes, called the International Statistical Classification of Diseases and Related Health Problems Tenth Revision, Australian Modification (ICD-10-AM), the Australian Classification of Health Interventions (ACHI) and Australian Coding Standards (ACS).

 - national and regional morbidity and mortality analysis

 - research into diseases, injuries and patient outcomes

 The Classification and Terminology team engages in activities that ensure New Zealand is represented in benchmarking and information sharing with international (particularly Australian) health care organisations and works with the classification providers in the development of ICD-10-AM/ACHI/ACS.
 Classification and Terminology also manages the implementation of new editions of ICD-10-AM/ACHI/ACS within New Zealand which primarily involves a focus on education and clinical coding data quality.